hifexplo/hylite/README.md

 New features:
 * projection of push-broom data using `hylite.project.Pushbroom`
 * `HyCollection` class for easily loading / saving large numbers of data files
-* Completely rewritten `HyLibrary` class for easily merging, resampling and splitting spectral libraries.
+* Completely rewritten `HyLibrary` class for easily merging, resampling and splitting spectral libraries
-* Added `align_to_cloud_manual` function for locating cameras with manually chosen tiepoints.
+* Added `align_to_cloud_manual` function for locating cameras with manually chosen tiepoints

 Improvements:
 * Completely re-written minimum wavelength mapping code for improved performance (thanks Numba!)
-Installation (using PIP).
-* Simplified structure for topographic and atmospheric corrections for cleaner code and increased flexibility.
+* Simplified structure for topographic and atmospheric corrections for cleaner code and increased flexibility
-* Many improvements to plotting functions.
+* Many improvements to plotting functions
-* Greatly simplified input output code by wrapping specific funtions in generic `io.load` and `io.save`.
+* Greatly simplified input output code by wrapping specific funtions in generic `io.load` and `io.save`
 * Removed GDAL as a required dependency (SPy will be used instead if GDAl can't be found).
-Note that SPy can have unpredictable behaviour for non-reflectance files (outside of 0 - 1 range).
+Note that SPy can have unpredictable behaviour for non-reflectance files (outside of 0 - 1 range), so it is worth installing GDAL if you can
-* Increased performance of `get_hull_corrected` and `rasterize` functions using Numba.
+* Increased performance of `get_hull_corrected` and `rasterize` functions using Numba
-* Significantly expanded penetration of test functions (though more work is needed here still).
+* Significantly expanded penetration of test functions (though more work is needed here still)

 Installation
 --------------